-- 1. A gift, subscription, conveyance, deposit, loan, payment or distribution of money or anything of value made for the purpose of influencing the results of an election or making an electioneering communication.
-These include contributions in-kind, having an attributable monetary value in any form; - 2.
-A transfer of funds between political committees; - 3.
-The payment, by any person other than a candidate, of compensation for the personal services of another person which are rendered to a candidate without charge to the candidate for such services; or - 4.
+1. A gift, subscription, conveyance, deposit, loan, payment or distribution of money or anything of value made for the purpose of influencing the results of an election or making an electioneering communication.
+These include contributions in-kind, having an attributable monetary value in any form ; [106.011(5)(a)]

+- A transfer of funds between political committees or between electioneering communications organizations.
+[106.011(5)(b)]; - 3.
+The payment, by any person other than a candidate or political committee, of compensation for the personal services of another person which are rendered to a candidate without charge to the candidate for such services [106.011(5)(c)]; or - 4.
 The transfer of funds by a campaign treasurer or deputy campaign treasurer between a primary depository and a separate interest-bearing account or certificate of deposit.
-The term includes any interest earned on such account or certificate.
+The term includes any interest earned on such account or certificate[106.011(5)(d)].